sriramab/gamamanual/Tutorials/Recipes/Diffusion.md

 		[1/9,1/9,1/9]]);
 ```

-In the `diffusion` statement, you than have to specify the matrix of diffusion you want in the facet `mat_diffu`.
+In the `diffuse` statement, you than have to specify the matrix of diffusion you want in the facet `mat_diffu`.

 ```
-diffusion var: phero on: cells mat_diffu:mat_diff;
+diffuse var: phero on: cells mat_diffu:mat_diff;
 ```

 Using the facet `propagation`, you can specify if you want the value to be propagated as a _diffusion_ or as a _gratient_.